 Of course, many of us are familiar with a very cult-like group of people who proclaim that the KJV translation of men is the actual perfect “Word of God.”
 They border on idolatry, as the KJV is just a translation like all other translations.

 Folks in the KJV-Only cult twist and distort specific verses of scripture, claiming that the verses are referring to the KJV (which is human lunacy), and most of that comes from the fact that they don’t know WHO the Word even is (Hebrew: dabar, Greek: logos).
 They don’t realize that HE is not a book, but a living being who speaks as Elohim.

 The important thing to understand here is that, if you are relying on a single English translation of the scriptures as your source of final truth, you will be misled, for all translations contain human error.
 It is vital to examine the broad meanings of the earliest words we have on record, and those words are in Hebrew and Greek.
 And, it is helpful to research how several different English versions translate those words.

-But, and this is the most important aspect of this—it is imperative, if one is to comprehend the spiritual meanings of the scriptures (those meanings that are far deeper than merely literal word definitions), then one must be led by the Holy Spirit, or be instructed by someone who is.
+But, and this is the most important aspect of this—it is imperative, if one is to comprehend the spiritual meanings of the scriptures (those meanings that are far deeper than mere literal word definitions), then one must be led by the Holy Spirit, who is the only one who can open people’s eyes to understand the scriptures.
 That actually eliminates teachers of christianity, as christianity is a counterfeit of the true faith, and is at the heart of so many false translations found in its many different English versions.

 And, if one is led by the Holy Spirit to be instructed by one whose understanding HE has illuminated regarding His meanings within the scriptures, then He, by definition, is leading that person to His truths.
 Paul and the other apostles clearly taught the truths of the Spirit to others who were led by the Spirit.
 In turn, as they grew in understanding, they taught others who weren’t as far along in their understanding.